 This is an opportunity to place a spotlight on a perennial and growing problem, which the legal profession has neglected for too many years.
 The stigma attached and potential damage to livelihood to any professional in need of counselling present serious obstacles to a lawyer seeking treatment.
 At the same time, the need to protect the client’s and public’s strong interest in having a judge or a lawyer whose judgment is not impaired is paramount.
 Developing and identifying the most useful and promising guidance that reconciles both concerns will be challenging.

 Registration Fee.
-The registration fee of $950 includes conference materials, two continental breakfasts, coffee breaks, lunch on Thursday, a reception on Thursday evening, and grab-and-go snacks at the end of the conference on Friday.
-Discounts on the registration fee and scholarships will be considered on request.
+Because of the importance of the issues that will be discussed at the conference, the registration fee has been substantially reduced to $399 ($199 for medical professionals, $99 for students), which includes conference materials, two continental breakfasts, coffee breaks, lunch on Thursday, a reception on Thursday evening, and grab-and-go snacks at the end of the conference on Friday and significant CLE credits (below).
+Further discounts on the registration fee and scholarships will be considered on request.

-CLE ─ We will apply for CLE in North Carolina and Florida.
-The total number of hours will be updated soon.
+CLE ─ We have applied for 9.5 CLE hours in North Carolina and 11 CLE hours in Florida.
 If you are a practicing attorney in North Carolina, your CLE hours will be submitted for you.
 Attorneys from other states will receive a “Certificate of Attendance” and a completed “Uniform Application for Accreditation” form after the conference in order to submit CLE hours for your state.